dladowitz/coding-for-non-coders/readme.md

 ### 1. Standup
 * <a href="https://en.wikipedia.org/wiki/Stand-up_meeting" target="_blank">Daily check in and progress report</a>

+* What you did yeasterday
+* What you are going to do today
+* Any blockers

 ### 2. Sprint Planning
 * <a href="http://scrummethodology.com/scrum-meetings" target="_blank">Plan and Commit to tasks</a>